labwc/labwc-artwork/themes/Adwaita-Papirus-dark/README.md

   - Placement: Right

 The icons are based on the icons found in the [Adwaita-dark button theme](https://github.com/labwc/labwc-artwork/tree/main/button-themes/svg/Adwaita-dark) in this repository and on the icons of the great [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).

+This theme requires `labwc` version 0.8.1 or newer.

 Obligatory screenshot: